-First, they told us snacking would lead to weight gain.
+First the scientific community told us snacking would lead to weight gain.
 Then they told us it would help us lose weight.
-So, what's the deal really?
+So, therefore, are snacks a good or a bad idea?

 Read more about healthy snacks right here.

-Other studies say snacking can lead to eating less food at regular meals.
-One study of overweight men found that those who ate a little bit every hour consumed 27% fewer kilojoules at lunch.
+One study of overweight men furthermore found that those who ate a little bit every hour consumed 27% fewer kilojoules at lunch.
 And studies from the Proceedings of the Nutrition Society show that eating more frequently helps control appetite, preventing us from overeating at meals.